 This is where my experience comes in.
-As a part of a Duke University Master of Arts in Bioethics and Science Policy program, students engage in an eight to ten-week practicum experiences.
-Practicums are an opportunity to engage more closely with a topic or issue of interest to students.
-My practicum project focused on addressing these issues in research ethics education.
+As a part of a Duke University Master of Arts in Bioethics and Science Policy program, students engage in an eight to ten-week capstone project.
+The capstone is an opportunity to engage more closely with a topic or issue of interest to students.
+My capstone project project focused on addressing these issues in research ethics education.
 I worked with the Director of Programs at Sigma Xi, the Scientific Research Honor Society to begin developing a program that could provide an education about research ethics to young students.
 Sigma Xi dedicates resources specifically to enhancing the reputability of science and engaging young students in scientific research.

 Possibly more important than any other part of this program was the need to capture and hold the attention of students.
 Instead of online modules or large-group seminars, I chose to focus on small student groups and present them with the material in a way they hadn’t seen before.
 We might be talking about dense material, but it doesn’t mean students need to be bored and detached.
 Instead, they are talking to each other; they are role playing and brainstorming solutions to problems they might actually encounter.